kovasb/combinator/README.md

 This project is an experiment in fast term-rewriting in clojure.
 Its goal is to establish the upper bound on term-rewriting performance in clojure and clojurescript.

-It aims to evolve a simple combinator-like system as quickly as possible, in clojure and clojurescript.

 # the combinator system

 For our benchmarks, we are using the simple combinator-like systems defined at https://www.wolframscience.com/nksonline/section-3.10 .